background-image

 For an investment in a managed fund to be considered an acceptable investment, the investment must be in:

-• the managed investment products issued by a managed investment scheme which is on the acceptable managed fund list maintained by Invest NZ.
+• the managed investment products issued by a managed investment scheme which is on the acceptable managed fund list maintained by Invest NZ, and

 i. to place in listed equities that meet the requirements of BN7.10.1(a); or